Frequently Asked Questions

 - Resource direction on how to obtain a passport and/or visa

 - Assistance in working with various CU Boulder administrative offices

-- Contact information for study abroad alumni
+- Contact information for education abroad alumni

 - Continued registration as a full-time student at CU Boulder